swimmio/swimm-ui/.swm/development-workflow.o175v.sw.md

 <br/>

-Make sure to document the possible variants of a component, or any design token, using the correct markdown file inside the [[sym:./docs(4c6086a6-819c-4a92-a6ed-e032e1348db8)]] folder.
+Make sure to document the possible variants of a component, or any design token, using the correct markdown file inside the `📄 docs` folder.
 Using the `::: demo` markdown container, you can easily create a live example of the component, while showing the code snippet you used for that example:

 <br/>